Fagu Himachal Pradesh — A Misty Apple Village Where I Found the Home Stays More Commercial Than Hotels

 We drove for about ten minutes with the last stretch of the road being kaccha.
 Several roads joined this main road from left and right.
 Later during our one-week stay in Fagu village we would end up exploring all those pathways.
 Further on we crossed a place with a board written Talai over it put outside.
 Talai means lake in the local language but we couldn’t see any water.
 A fertilizer and seed shop stood there.

 Just right next to the Talai sign a board of Aastha homestay shone big and bright.
 On our right side, homes surrounded by farms and orchards appeared now and then.
 Most of those cottages run homestays.
-Our hosts told us the homestays were all run by brothers.
-Even later when we enquired another one or two places, they all seemed to be related or connected.
-One does happen to know everyone in a small place.

 Right now we were enjoying the views of the misty valley.
 Some stories say the name Fagu had come from the English word Fog because the village was always covered in mist.
 So the British named it so.